 Who is Dr Doug Jenkinson?

 The 2016 Pertussis figures for England were published on 24th March.
 The total was 5945 laboratory confirmed cases.
 2016 was expected to show a rise above baseline as pertussis cycles about every 4 years.
-2012 was a really big year with over 12,000 cases, and I think many experts, myself included, thought 2016 might be even bigger.
+2012 was a really big year with nearly 10,000 cases, and I think many experts, myself included, thought 2016 might be even bigger.
 Thankfully it has not turned out that way, but it has to be said that we are a very long way from understanding the factors that determine the variation from year to year.
 The one striking statistic that comes out of the figures is the reduced incidence in babies under 3 months old.
 This is a result of giving pertussis boosters in pregnancy, an unusual but brilliant policy that has undoubtedly saved many lives.

 There was no large rise last winter although the number of confirmed cases went up.
 Numbers are now rising more quickly and this site is getting more hits.
 This probably indicates this winter might see a big rise in cases.
 The message is very clear.
 Make sure you are up to date with your shots, especially children, and if you are pregnant get your booster in good time.